 AQT can generate a report file giving a text-based report of the Data Compare.
 The report file is mainly useful when running the Data Compare in batch.

-you can specify whether a report file it to be produced by selecting Generate batch report
+you can specify whether a report file it to be produced by selecting Generate report file

 the report file defaults to datacomp_report.txt in your query directory.
 You can change this to another file by clicking on the button with three dots.